unora-project/unora-project.github.io/docs/quests/circles/side/karlopos_slayer.md

 - Speak to Kregg in Karlopos Island (36,34)
 - Select "Karlopos Slayer"
 - Kregg will give you a task to kill 10 of a random monster within Karlopos Island
-- Kill the targeted monsters and report back to Kregg
+- Kill the targeted monsters and report back to Kregg to complete the quest